danintel/sawtooth-faq/client.rst

 .. contents::

 ..
 Warning::
-   **This FAQ was written by a non-expert so may be both fiction and fact!**
+   **This FAQ was written by a non-expert so may contain both fiction and fact!**

 What languages does the Sawtooth SDK support?
 -------------------